-The PY2023 Annual Plan is made available for public comment from April 1, 2023 to April 30, 2023.
-A public hearing will be held on Wednesday April 5, 2022 at 10:00 am.
-The public comment period and public hearing were announced through an information bulletin and notice on the Arizona Department of Housing website.
-In addition, newspaper ads were placed in newspapers of general circulation throughout Arizona.
+The PY2024 Annual Plan is available for public comment from April 1, 2024 to April 30, 2024.
+A hybrid inperson and virtual public hearing will be held on Wednesday April 10, 2024.
+The public comment period and public hearing are announced through an information bulletin and notice on the Arizona Department of Housing website.
+In addition, newspaper ads are placed in newspapers of general circulation.